Kangana Ranaut: 2013–2015: Established actress

 Ranaut followed this success by playing an aggressive politician in the black comedy Revolver Rani and a medical intern in the political drama Ungli (both 2014).
 Also that year, she made her production and directorial debut with an English language short film entitled The Touch, dealing with the relationship between a four-year-old boy and a dog; she co-wrote the screenplay with an Australian writer and filmed it in America.

-The following year, Ranaut starred in Tanu Weds Manu Returns (2015), a sequel to Tanu Weds Manu, in which she portrayed dual roles—she reprised the character of Tanuja from the original and played the newly-added part of Datto, an aspiring Haryanvi athlete.
+The following year, Ranaut starred in Tanu Weds Manu Returns (2015), a sequel to Tanu Weds Manu, in which she portrayed dual roles—she reprised the character of Tanuja from the original and played the newly added part of Datto, an aspiring Haryanvi athlete.
 In preparation for the latter role, she interacted with students of the University of Delhi in disguise; in addition, she attended workshops to learn the Haryanvi language and trained in the sport of triple jump.
 The film received positive reviews from critics and Ranaut's performance was considered its prime asset.
 Sweta Kaushal of Hindustan Times praised her for perfecting the body languages and accents of the two women, and Saibal Chatterjee of NDTV wrote that she "fleshes out this pair of distinct individuals with such energy and finesse that it becomes difficult at times to tell that it is the same actress playing the two roles".
 Tanu Weds Manu Returns earned over ₹2.4 billion worldwide, becoming the highest-grossing Bollywood film featuring a female protagonist.
 Ranaut won a Filmfare Critics Award and a second consecutive National Film Award for Best Actress, and received an additional Best Actress nomination at Filmfare.

-Also in 2015, Ranaut appeared in the romantic comedies I Love New Year (a production delayed since 2013) and Nikkhil Advani's Katti Batti, both of which failed at the box office.
+Also in 2015, Ranaut appeared in the romantic comedies I Love NY (a production delayed since 2013) and Nikkhil Advani's Katti Batti, both of which failed at the box office.
 The latter saw her play opposite Imran Khan as a cancer patient, a role that critic Uday Bhatia of Mint thought "lack[ed] the sort of definition she's had in her last few roles".